chromaui/chromatic-docs/README.md

 To add an FAQ item to an existing section, create a new `.md` or `.mdx` file.
 It'll automatically get added to the FAQ index page.

-To add a new section, include the section in the `groupedFAQs` array in `src/pages/faq.astro`.
+To add a new section, include the section in the `groupedFAQs` array in `src/pages/faq.astro` and add a new section to `src/content/troubleshooting/faq.mdx`

 ### Search